sourcegraph/about/handbook/ops/bizops/amplitude.md

 #### User properties

 User properties are the attributes of individual users.
 The ```amplitude_user_characteristics``` table defines all user properties, and this table is joined in with every event that is passed to Amplitude.
 These user properties include every A/B test from ```ab_test_users```.
 See more in the A/B testing doc (coming soon).

+If an additional user property is added to this table, it will only be applied to events and users going forward.
+User properties are sent to Amplitude along with events, so new properties will only be added when a user triggers an event that is sent to Amplitude.

 #### Adding events to Amplitude
 1. A product/engineering team member should let BizOps/DataOps know if there's an event they would like added to Amplitude.